Analytical And Dialectical Marxism -- By Ian Hunt

 [I explain why Kant's ideas about "real opposition" were misguided, too, in Essay Eight Part Two -- see also here and here.
 I will explain where Kant's ideas about 'free will' go astray in Essay Three Part Five, when it is published; however, a clue as to how I will proceed can be ascertained here and here.]

 2) Hunt uses arguments drawn from Graham Priest's work.
-Now, Priest is a highly accomplished logician (I will be devoting an Essay to his work in the next year or so -- until then, readers should consult this and this), but it is seriously in doubt whether the contradictions Priest sets up or considers are 'dialectical contradictions', to begin with --, or, worse, are even contradictions!
+Now, Priest is a highly accomplished logician (I will be devoting an Essay to his work at some time in the future -- until then, readers should consult this and this), but it is seriously in doubt whether the contradictions Priest considers are 'dialectical contradictions', to begin with --, or, what is worse, are even contradictions in the first place!

 D1: It is day and it is night,